A solar eclipse is an exciting event occurring only a few times in our lives.

 - Do not try to photograph an eclipse as the sun can also damage a camera's sensors

-An eclipse is a fun and exciting time that will not happen again until the year 2024.
-While I encourage getting out and witnessing it, I cannot stress enough to do so safely!
+A total solar eclipse is a fun and exciting time that will not be viewable again in North America until the year 2024.
+While I encourage stepping outsude and witnessing it, I cannot stress enough to do so safely!
 Happy viewing!